Who We Are

 Brian Lenz: Chief Gamer

 My passion for gaming started at the early age of three.
 I remember sitting in on games of Euchre and Monopoly with my family as they did their best to teach me how to play.
-Albeit the concepts were unclear to me in my early years, the pretty colors, shapes, and the din of dice being rolled were attractive enough.
-I took a fondness to it all and all of it to me.
-It was later on in my youth that I knew I had an affinity for gaming.
-I plays tabletop games any chance I get!
+Albeit the concepts were unclear to me in my early years; the pretty colors, shapes, and the din of dice being rolled were attractive enough.
+It was later on in my youth that I knew I had an affinity for gaming, and this passion has now driven me to play tabletop games any chance I may get!

 Jason Shroll: Assistant Show Manager

 For me, the world of Hobby Gaming came about in 2012, when I randomly picked up a copy of Pandemic at a local bookstore.
 Previous to that moment I had no idea that anything lied outside the boundaries of Catan.
 After my third or fourth run-through of the manual, I knew I was on to something big.
 That purchase sent off a chain reaction of being introduced to Brian Lenz, WMTG, and eventually GrandCon.
 I am currently in process of exposing as many of these modern titles as I can to my growing family!
 I am excited to be part of GrandCon and am looking forward to making it the most successful event yet to come!

 Jason Kornoely: Community Relations